bomanimc/personal/src/components/projects/FutureCity/futurecity.md

-During a 7-day IDEO CoLab Fellowship, my team and I designed and prototyped "FutureCity," an on-site augmented reality pop-up that invites residents to redesign a public space.
+During a 7-day IDEO CoLab Fellowship, my team and I designed and prototyped Future City, an on-site augmented reality pop-up that invites residents to redesign a public space.

 <br /><br />

-We built FutureCity because we wanted to invite residents into the design process of public spaces.
-FutureCity is meant to allow for collaboration between city planners and local residents and to facilitate conversations between both parties when it comes to developing a shared vision for the developing a new space in the city.
+We built Future City because we wanted to invite residents into the design process of public spaces.
+Future City is meant to allow for collaboration between city planners and local residents and to facilitate conversations between both parties when it comes to developing a shared vision for the developing a new space in the city.

 <br /><br />